 3. You’re not accountable to anyone

 You don’t like when you’re told what to do?
-Travel alone.
+Then the best way forward will be backpacking alone.

 When you’re travelling alone, you do everything you like and nothing you don’t like.
 And you never have to suffer anybody’s complaints!